Goldziher/gitfluff/pip-package/README.md

 # gitfluff Python package

 This package exposes the `gitfluff` commit message linter to Python environments.
 On first use it downloads the correct release binary for your platform and caches it under `~/.cache/gitfluff`.
+The CLI is fully compliant with the Conventional Commits 1.0.0 specification.

 ## Quick Start